Ensignbus

-Ensignbus is a bus and coach operator and bus dealer based in Purfleet, Essex.
-As of March 2023, it is a part of the FirstGroup.
+Ensign Bus Company Limited, trading as Ensignbus, is a bus and coach operator and bus dealer based in Purfleet, Essex.
+As of March 2023, it is a part of FirstGroup.

 History

 Ensignbus was formed in 1972 by Peter Newman, who remains involved today as chairman and his sons Ross and Steve as directors.
 Ensignbus commenced with a small number of bus contracts for the Port of London Authority and Lesney Products and later diversified into bus sales and operating open top bus tours.

-It was announced on 8 February 2023 that with the retirement of its owner Peter Newman and his sons Ross and Steve, Ensignbus was to be purchased by the FirstGroup, with its bus dealer business and bus service operations remaining separate from the operations of First Essex.
+It was announced on 8 February 2023 that with the retirement of its owner Peter Newman and his sons Ross and Steve, Ensignbus was to be purchased by FirstGroup, with its bus dealer business and bus service operations remaining separate from the operations of First Essex.
 The company's heritage fleet operation was not included the sale and remains with the Newman family.
 The last day of independent operations was on 9 March 2023.